In New Zealand, there are specific requirements for including classification or rating information in film and game advertisements.

 Trailers should be selected and scheduled in accordance with industry guidelines.
 Read more about selecting trailers for exhibition on our page about exhibiting films to the public.

 Regulations are not specific about requirements for online advertising of classification information.
-Classification requirements for online content are currently being reviewed by the New Zealand Government.

 We recommend that the classification (eg M, R13, R16) and descriptive note (eg 'contains violence') be displayed on online advertising material (such as a website banner) in a way that is easily readable to people browsing on a website.
 Classification information should appear next to the title of the film.